Yorkshire CCC v Surrey - Latest updates from North Marine Road

 It was possibly a touch high to the naked eye, although umpire Chris Watt ruled otherwise and raised the finger.

-Lyth and Fraine steadied the ship in taking the score to 58 before Fraine fell to the first delivery of the 18th over.
+Lyth and Will Fraine steadied the ship in taking the score to 58 before Fraine fell to the first ball of the 18th over.

 Lyth continued to pounce on anything short, hooking his second six when Conor McKerr dropped short from the Trafalgar Square End.

-It came during an opening over from McKerr that went for 16 and contained three no-balls.
+It came during an opening over from McKerr that went for 16 and contained three no-balls, with Surrey bowling too many no-balls throughout the day.

-Kerr might have had a wicket in his second over, but first-class debutant Will Luxton was dropped on nought by Jacks flying high to his left at second slip, the ball disappearing for four as well.
-To rub salt into the wounds, Luxton cover drove the next delivery to the boundary as well.
+Kerr might have had a wicket in his second over, but Luxton was dropped on nought by Jacks flying high to his left at second slip, the ball disappearing for four.

+To rub salt into the wounds, Luxton cover drove the next delivery to the boundary too.

 There was further frustration for McKerr in his fourth over when he had Luxton caught at second slip by Jacks only for a no-ball to be signalled again.

-But the 19-year-old played some nice shots too, including a lovely clip through mid-wicket off Hardie, and has 31 at the break.
+However, the 19-year-old played some nice shots too, including a lovely clip through mid-wicket off Aaron Hardie.

 There was a nice moment before play when Jordan Thompson was presented with his first-team cap by captain Steve Patterson, a proud moment for the Yorkshire all-rounder.